Immorfalious/Portfolio/README.md

 # Immorfalious | Portfolio!

 ## Description

-This challenge was designated during Module 2 of the EdX coding boot camp.
-The goal was to create a portfolio design using HTML/CSS.
-Within the portfolio, you will find links to aspects of my work/life.
+Within this portfolio, you will find learning projects I have been a part of (and more to come) as well as a timeline of my educational experience.

 ## Deployment